-In order to be effective, technical writing needs to be clear, precise, to the point and easy to understand.
+To be effective, technical writing needs to be clear, precise, to the point and easy to understand.
 The chief elements of our technical writing services are:

 •Accuracy: The information presented in the document must be accurate.
-If it is found to be inaccurate, the readers will question the credibility of not only the document, but also the organization.
+If it is found to be inaccurate, the readers will question the credibility of not only the document but also the organization.
 There should be a clear distinction between fact and opinion.
 References must be cited wherever required.

 •Brevity: Users of technical documents are usually very busy themselves; therefore, the information should be presented as briefly as possible.
-It doesn’t mean that facts should be left out, but the language must be such that no unnecessary words, phrases and sentences are used.
+It doesn’t mean that facts should be left out, but the language must be such that no unnecessary words, phrases, and sentences are used.
 Supplementary information should be provided using an appendix or a link to a website.

 •Sentences: Long sentences can be confusing and take a lot of time to digest, especially when the concepts presented are new and complex.
-Therefore, they should be broken into two or more sentences using words like ‘but, ‘however’ and ‘while’.
+Therefore, they should be broken into two or more sentences using words like ‘but, ‘however’ and ‘while.’

 •User-centric: A technical document is written for the benefit of the users.
 If the users cannot understand it or don’t find it valuable, it will be a waste of the organization’s time and resources.
 Therefore, every technical document should be written with the user in mind.

 How can technical writing boost revenue?

 Good technical writing results in documents that contain useful, relevant, accurate and easily comprehensible information that the target users can use to achieve their goals.
 With the use of well written technical information, employees will have a clear understanding of procedures and processes, milestones and goals will be made on or even before schedule, costs will be reduced, and productivity will increase.
 On the marketing and sales side, easy-to-understand brochures, presentations, instructions and user manuals will attract customers and increase customer confidence.
 Thus, technical writing plays a major role in boosting revenue.